 To Patients and Families of Graber and Gyllenhaal Orthodontics:

 We are happy to announce that we will be reopening for visits beginning May 18, 2020!
 The Illinois Department of Public Health has now given guidance for resuming some types of dental care in Illinois.
 We are so excited to see our patients again!
 As always, the health of our patients and team is our top priority.
 We have made enhancements to our office procedures in order to provide a raised level of safety for everyone who enters our office, consistent with new Covid-19 related healthcare guidelines.
 Please carefully review these new procedures, as they will pertain to all patients during this time.
-We will be reaching out to patients who are due for appointments over the next few weeks.
-Please be patient with us!

 Please check in to the appointment from your car by texting the Vernon Hills office at 847-807-3694 and the Glenview office at 847-807-4726.